aroberge/reeborg-world-creation/exploring-and-getting-help.md

 >
 > Can you think of a better name to use instead of `help_js` ?

-Here are the equivalent to the two Python examples I mentioned above:
+Here are the JavaScript equivalents to the two Python examples I mentioned above:

 ```js
 r = new UsedRobot();